Has your life taken a curve in the road?

 I’m sure your life has taken a detour here and there – we all have detours.
 So learn how to share yours here!

-My name is Melissa Jirovec, and I’m a Detourist.
+My name is Marilyn R. Wilson and I’m a Detourist.

 Are YOU a detourist?

 All of our journeys continue.
 So if you don’t know where you’re going yet, don’t worry.
 It will ONLY lead somewhere…if you keep going!
-Thanks, Melissa, for showing us that!
+Thank you to all of my Detourists so far, for showing us that!

 I learned that again and again…